Priority Themes

 Renewable Energy

-- Raise the share of zero-carbon energy in the fuel mix for electricity generation to 60% to 70% before 2035
+- Increase the share of renewable energy (RE) in the fuel mix for electricity generation.

 Description of Projects